-[The text balloon:] Here you can see how many copies of the book are in stock.
-The book is on shelf 001.8 under Bell.
+Here you can see how many copies of the book are in stock and available for loan.
+The location of the book is on shelf 001.8 under Bell.
 If a book has several authors or editors, it may be under its title.

 Find the book on the shelf